 Biden says higher corporate taxes won't harm US economy

-President Joe Biden on Monday defended his proposal to increase corporate taxes to help pay for a big ramp up in U.S. infrastructure spending, saying he is not at all worried the tax hike would harm the economy.

-WASHINGTON -President Joe Biden on Monday defended his proposal to increase corporate taxes to help pay for a big boost in U.S. infrastructure spending, saying he is not at all worried the tax hike would harm the economy.
+WASHINGTON: President Joe Biden on Monday (Apr 5) defended his proposal to increase corporate taxes to help pay for a big boost in US infrastructure spending, saying he is not at all worried the tax hike would harm the economy.

 Speaking to reporters after arriving back in Washington after a weekend at the presidential Camp David retreat in Maryland, Biden also said there was "no evidence" his proposed corporate tax increase would drive companies away from the United States.